mspancholi/mspancholi.github.io-GifTastic/README.md

 # mspancholi.github.io-GifTastic
-Sixth Week Homework - GifTastic
+Sixth Week Homework - GifTastic (Ajax,API)

+These is a website that uses GIPHY API that makes a dynamic web page with gifs of the users choices.